freebsd/freebsd-src/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-InstCombine should use SimplifyDemandedBits to remove the or instruction:

-define i1 @test(i8 %x, i8 %y) {
-  %A = or i8 %x, 1
-  %B = icmp ugt i8 %A, 3
-  ret i1 %B
-}

-Currently instcombine calls SimplifyDemandedBits with either all bits or just the sign bit, if the comparison is obviously a sign test.
-In this case, we only need all but the bottom two bits from %A, and if we gave that mask to SDB it would delete the or instruction for us.

-//===---------------------------------------------------------------------===//

 functionattrs doesn't know much about memcpy/memset.
 This function should be marked readnone rather than readonly, since it only twiddles local memory, but functionattrs doesn't handle memset/memcpy/memmove aggressively: